euphonie/study-notes/Computer Science/Theory/Statistics/Probability Distribution.md

 > image studentst

 - **Chi-squared**.
 An asymmetrical distribution that only contains non-negative values.
 Is used in hypothesis testing and determining the goodness of fit.

 > image chisquared

-- Exponential distribution.
-Is used when dealing with event s
+- **Exponential distribution**.
+Is used when dealing with events that are rapidly changing early on.E.g. the relevance of news articles, as time passes interest wears off.
+- Logistic Distribution.
+Is useful in forecast analysis.
+Like trying to determine a cut-off point for a successful outcome.
 ### Notation
 A notation to define the type of distribution from a sample or population can be expressed as (variable, type and characteristics):
 $$